The 2021 Show, which would have taken place in May, was moved to 21 September to 26 September at The Royal Hospital, Chelsea.

 The woodland is full of fruiting and flowering trees such as medlar and quince alongside native species such as silver birch, hazel and hawthorn.
 This area represents land that could be used for woodland grazing.

-The Florence Nightingale Garden – A Celebration of Modern Day Nursing is also being supplied by Hortus Loci.
+The Florence Nightingale Garden – A Celebration of Modern Day Nursing (silver medal) is also supplied by Hortus Loci.